RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Added the recipe app and  quiz app I created to my portfolio and removed the not so "nice" ones.
 Also started with a new challenge from @frontendmentor following @kevin on Scimba.
 Currently on the design system section

+### Day 69: January 2 2021

+**Today's Progress**: After seeing this design I was curious about how it could be done, I was even thinking about it in church.
+It's not perfect, it's not responsive on smaller screens.
+I am just glad my brain is not itching again.